 NVIDIA Image Scaling Tested

 This feature can be used in basically all games since it is a driver-based feature.
-Since this is a diver-based feature, Nvidia Image Scaling can be used on basically any game.
-You just need to enable it in Nvidia Control Panel or in GeForce Experience app.
+You just need to enable it in the Nvidia Control Panel or in the GeForce Experience app.

-1. Right-click on GeForce Experience icon or right-click on desktop and select Nvidia Control Panel.
+1. Right-click on the GeForce Experience icon or right-click on the desktop and select Nvidia Control Panel.

 How to Enable NIS